| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 individual.
 Having a tax home in a given location does not necessarily mean that

+the given location is your residence or domicile for tax purposes.
 If you do not have a regular or main place of business because of the nature of your

 work, your tax home may be the place where you regularly live.
 If you have neither a